myselfHimanshu/ai-vision-program/Session-01/assignment1/README.md

 ![](https://github.com/myselfHimanshu/data-summit-blog/raw/master/images/cnn_blog_01/image12.jpeg)

 Now, in the beginning, these kernels are initialized with random values.
 So when we arrive at predicted layer, we take this predicted value and expected value and compute the error.
-As kernels were initialized with random values the error will be high.
+As kernels were initialized with random values, the error will be high.

 How do we arrive at one single value at the end when we have nxn image size ? <br>
-The answer is, we create an architecture of neural network, where in layers will be downsampling these feature map.
+The answer is, we create an architecture of neural network, where in layers will be downsampling these feature maps.

 So, the networks task is to find the values of kernels, which will extract the relevant features and minizes the error.